rrevanth/rrevanth.github.io/_posts/reads/2015-11-28-sticky-links.md

 title: Sticky links
 ---

-This post will have all interesting things that I would like to read and recommend other people.All the links are aggregated from various sources that I find and will be archived if not deemed interesting after some time.
+This post will have all interesting things that I would like to read and recommend other people.All the links are aggregated from various sources that I find and will be archived after some time.

 ### Alternative Erlang Syntax Language